For Cloud Native, Architecture Matters

 Multi-tenancy isn’t possible unless the storage system is extremely lightweight and able to be packaged with the application stack.
 If the storage system takes too much resources or contains too many APIs, it won’t be possible to pack many tenants on the same infrastructure.

-Scalability is one of the key attributes of cloud native systems.
-One of Kubernetes’s advantages is that it has proved itself at scale.
+Scalability is one of the key attributes of cloud native storage systems.
+Kubernetes advantage is that it has proved itself at scale.
 Kubernetes can also be used to manage storage scaling, but only if the underlying storage system integrates with Kubernetes and hands off provisioning and decommissioning capabilities to Kubernetes.

 One of the core tenets of Kubernetes and cloud native systems in general is to manage as much as possible through automation.
-For a storage system to be truly cloud native, it must integrate with Kubernetes through APIs and allow for dynamic, API-driven orchestration.
+For a storage system to be cloud native in the truest sense, it must integrate with Kubernetes through APIs and allow for dynamic, API-driven orchestration.

 6. User Space